thesadru/genshinstats/README.md

 ```
 > Since the authkey lasts only a day this is more like for exporting than for actual use.
 >
-> For more info on how to get the authkey you can use the instructions on [paimon.moe](https://paimon.moe/wish), just click the "auto import" button.
+> When importing from platforms like android you must use the authkey manually. ([how can I get my authkey?](#how-can-I-get-my-authkey))
 ### daily rewards
 Automatically get daily sign in rewards for the currently logged-in user.
 ```py